OakAndClay/plutus-pioneers-notes/GettingStarted.md

 Now we can open a browser and go to https://localhost:8009 to access Plutus Playground.

-Open another nerminal tab and lauch a prelude terminal.
+Open another terminal tab and lauch a prelude terminal.

 ```
 cd plutus && sudo nix-shell